 Visit the Trail during the best time of year: the off season!
 At $20 plus tax, the Polar Passport gives residents and visitors alike a convenient and affordable way to enjoy many of the wineries on the Seneca Lake Wine Trail.
 And while many people enjoy visiting the wineries during the busy summer and autumn season, the winter season is actually the best time to visit when owners, winemakers and vineyard managers are more likely to be in the tasting room.

-Passports can be purchased at participating wineries starting December 8, 2015 through it's expiration March 31, 2016 while supplies last.
+Passports can be purchased at participating wineries starting December 8, 2015 through it's expiration March 31, 2016 while supplies last; see below by the map, for a list of which wineries have them in stock.
 You should call ahead to confirm the winery has this passport in stock.
 Wineries will oftentimes set passports aside for you, so you can be assured they'll be waiting for you upon your arrival.

 A passport is a simple document that for a set price enables an individual to enjoy a free, standard flight of wines at each of the participating wineries listed in the booklet one time each.
 Normal tasting fees at the wineries range from $2-$5 per winery and a flight of wine typically range from 4-8, 1 oz. samples of their wine.
 Passports are an especially great value for regional residents that can readily visit our Trail more than once per season, enabling them to explore all of the many participating wineries across multiple weeks.
 One-time visitors to the region that plan on visiting at least 10-12 wineries will likely also find this product to be a good value.
 If your plan is to visit fewer than 10 wineries, then it is probably wise to not purchase the passport, and instead pay the incremental tasting fees that are common to most wineries in the region.
 These passport programs are not valid for groups of 8 or more people.